 Being nomadic and traveling nearly 365 days of the year is in many ways a dream job for me.
 However, one thing that I really miss about being back home in Canada is having the opportunity to follow sports throughout the year.
 When I had the opportunity to attend the World Nomad Games in Kyrgyzstan, the dormant sports junkie inside of me jumped at the opportunity.

-World Nomad Games Intro
+World Nomad Games in Kyrgyzstan

 The following post will share some of the highlights of the World Nomad Games through photos and videos.